 What is without question, is that the origins of the Internet are intertwined with the development of packet switching.
 Packet switching is a method of transmitting data - in blocks of data called packets - across digital networks.
 Paul Baran and Donald Davies independently developed the theory of packet switching: Baran published his paper before (1964) Davies (1966).
 The four papers listed below probably had the greatest influence on the development of wide area and packet switching networks.

 It is generally accepted that it was the work of Donald Davies that provided the term "packet" and it was later adopted by the scientists who built ARPANET.
 One of the first working examples of packet switching was demonstrated by the National Physical Laboratory (United Kingdom) in early 1968.
-This work eventually evolved into the Mark I computer network (based in the UK).
+This work eventually evolved into the NPL Mark I computer network (based in the UK).
 This network influenced computer scientists in the United States, but Mark I did not evolve into the Internet.
 It was ARPANET (US packet switching computer network) that eventually evolved to become the 'parent' of the Internet.
 Later packet switching networks, like CYCLADES (1973), influenced the design of TCP/IP, with CYCLADES inventing the use of datagrams (best effort unreliable data transmission).
 Some other computer networks which may have had a minor influence upon the design of the Internet include: Societe lnternationale de Telecommunications Aeronautiques (SITAnet), European Informatics Network (EIN), TYMNET, and RCP (Reseau a Commutation par Paquets).